El Paso Police Department Under Fire After Viral Video Shows EPPD Officer Pointing Gun At Children

 The video runs for about five minutes, and a second officer appears about 30 seconds into the video with a second car arriving a few minutes later.
 The boy who was being kept on the sidewalk is soon handcuffed and the officer who pulled the gun briefly pulls out his nightstick and gestures toward some of the bystanders.

 The handcuffed teen is then put into the squad car, and soon an officer seemingly grabs the teen who was recording the scene on his phone.
 The teen hands his phone off to someone else and is then handcuffed and put in the backseat of the squad car as well.
-A woman also is there and confronts the officers, and one of them soon approaches her and she runs off.
+A woman is also there and confronts the officers, and one of them soon approaches her and she runs off.

 A moment later, an officer towers over a younger boy, telling him to do something, and then the boy is pulled over to the squad car and pushed up against it.
 The woman there yells about how he is her son, and the officer holds the boy there throughout the rest of the video.

 The Facebook video has already been viewed more than 2.4 million times, and it has more than 43,000 shares in addition to 10,000 reactions and tons of comments.
 People are buzzing about this video across social media and many are anxious for insight into what prompted the chaotic situation.
-The El Paso, Texas Police Department isn’t sharing much in the way of details yet, but they will likely need to share some information soon as more and more people ask questions about what happened.
+The El Paso Police Department isn’t sharing much in the way of details yet, but they will likely need to share some information soon as more and more people ask questions about what happened.